 It is there that I think God dwells.
 It's a fair question to ask, "where is God" in this mess of a world we have created.
 Who are we now?
 My answer is grounded in two theological understandings.
 First, I believe that God does not cause bad things to happen.
 God is not a punitive parent who makes us suffer to teach us lessons.
-We live in a world of free will, and a the war when the Americans put an end to the feudal system.
+We live in a world of free will, and a condition for that freedom includes suffering.